Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Article 21 of the Arbitration Law stipulates that the arbitration proceedings will commence on the day on which the respondent receives the request for referral of the dispute to arbitration, unless the parties agree otherwise.

 The Qatar Financial Centre (QFC) Arbitration Regulations (Article 27) also presume that the arbitration has commenced once the respondent receives a referral to arbitration.

 Are there any limitation periods for the commencement of arbitration?

-Any arbitration proceedings commenced after the applicable limitation period will be time barred pursuant to Qatari substantive law.
+If Qatari law applies to the parties’ underlying relationship, any arbitration proceedings commenced after the applicable limitation period provided will be time barred pursuant to Qatari law.
 Under Qatari law, the general prescription for claims of personal rights is 15 years (Article 403 of the Civil Code).
-Other claims have shorter limitation periods, for example, engineers have five years to claim any outstanding fees (Article 405 of the Civil Code).
+Other claims have shorter limitation periods – for example, engineers have five years to claim any outstanding fees (Article 405 of the Civil Code).

 Are there any procedural rules that arbitrators must follow?